-The following descriptions of gaits apply in all English hunter seat classes:
+The following gait descriptions apply in all English hunter seat classes:

-- 1. The walk should be a true four-beat forward working gait, rhythmic and flat footed.
-An extremely slow or excessively quick or jiggy walk will be penalized. - 2.
-The trot is a two-beat diagonal gait, and should be long, low and ground covering with cadenced and balanced strides.
+- Walk-A true four-beat forward working gait, rhythmic and flatfooted.
+An extremely slow or excessively quick or jiggy walk will be penalized. - Trot-A two-beat diagonal gait, that should be long, low, and ground covering with cadenced and balanced strides.
 Correctness is more essential than speed.
-Extreme speed or a jog trot will be penalized. - 3.
-The canter must be a smooth, free moving, relaxed, threebeat gait that is straight on both leads.
+Extreme speed or a jog-trot will be penalized. - Canter-A smooth, free moving, relaxed, three-beat gait that is straight on both leads.
 The stride should be ground covering.
 An over-collected or four-beat gait will be penalized.
-Excessive speed will be penalized. - 4.
-The hand gallop is performed with long, free, ground-covering strides, with the horse under control.
+Excessive speed will be penalized. - Hand gallop-Performed with long, free, ground-covering strides, with the horse under control.
 The amount of ground covered may vary between horses due to natural differences in their stride length.
-The hand gallop is not a fast canter, but a true lengthening of stride, correct and straight on both leads.
+The gait is not a fast canter, but a true lengthening of stride, correct and straight on both leads.
 Extreme speed or lack of control will be penalized.